10 PowerPoint Tips for Preparing a Professional Presentation

 Remember that your slides are only there to support, not to replace your talk!
-You want to tell a story, describe your data or explain circumstances, and only give keys through your slides.
-If you read your slides and if you do it poorly, the audience will feel ashamed for you.
-Worse, they’ll stop listening and dive into their smartphones instead.
+You want to tell a story, visualize your data, and demonstrate key points.
+If you read your slides, you risk losing your audience’s respect and attention.

 6. Take Home Message

 Images are key elements of every presentation.
 Your audience has ears and eyes, they want to see what you’re talking about, and a good visual cue will help them understand your message much better.

 7. Add Images

 Have more images in your slides than text.
 Visuals are your friends.
 They can illustrate your points and support your message.

 But do not use images to decorate!
 That’s a poor use of visuals because it’s just a distraction.

 Images can reinforce or complement your message.
 So use images to visualize or explain your story.

 PowerPoint Animations and Media

 In animations, there is a fine line between a comic and a professional impression.
 But animations can be powerful tools to visualize and explain complicated matters.
 A good animation can not only improve understanding, it can also make the message stick with your audience.

 8. Don’t Be Silly

 - To draw attention, for example to your Take Home Message.

 Target Your Presentation Content

 Your target, i.e. your audience, defines the content of your presentation.
-For example, you cannot teach school kids about the complicated matters of economy, but you may be able to explain to them what economy is in the first place and why it is important.
+For example, you cannot teach school kids about the complicated matters of the economy, but you may be able to explain to them what the economy is in the first place and why it is important.

 9. Keep Your Audience in Mind

 - What does my audience know?

 - What do I need to tell them?